 Vines and cheeses

-If you're looking for Roquemaure producers, you're sure to find winemakers along the way.
-Due to its privileged geographical location, it's a key location in the history of the Côtes-du-Rhône region.
-It even seems that Roquemaure is the place of origin of the appellation!
-But we should not neglect the other riches present in this village of Provence!
-If you like goat cheeses from the South (also called “pélardons”) and the fine wine, you will be served!
+If you're looking for producers in Roquemaure, you're sure to find winemakers along your route.
+Thanks to its prime location, it's a key place in the history of the Côtes-du-Rhône.
+It even seems that Roquemaure is the birthplace of the appellation!
+But you shouldn't overlook the other treasures found in this Provençal village!
+If you enjoy... goat cheeses from the South (also called “pélardons”) and the fine wine, you will be served!

 Emilie Goat Farm